sdovnic/ntds/readme.md

 For Installation run the `install.cmd` script.

 Please be patient after you selected installing `3.
-NEOTOKYO Dedicated Server`, depending on your internet connection it may take a while.
+NEOTOKYO Dedicated Server`, depending on your internet connection it may *take a while*.

 	-- NEOTOKYO Dedicated Server Installer --

 	1. Remote Installation
 	2. Local Installation

+	To exit just press enter.

 	Select number & press enter: 1

-	Please enter the full qualified domain name of your remote host:
+	Please enter the full qualified domain name of your remote host: win-qwertzuiopa

-	Cmdlet Get-Credential an der Befehlspipelineposition 1
-	Geben Sie Werte für die folgenden Parameter an:
-	Credential
+	Copying nssm.exe (64-Bit) to C:\Users\Administrator\AppData\Local\Temp on win-qwertzuiopa

+	Copying steamcmd.exe to C:\Users\Administrator\AppData\Local\Temp on win-qwertzuiopa

 	Starting remote installation ...